 Act 1 usually runs for about 1 hour 20 minutes.
 The Beast sings 'If I Can't Love Her' and after this there will be an interval (a 20-minute break).
-The lights in the auditorium are turned back on.
+The lights in the auditorium may go slightly brighter.

-- If I need to go to the toilet, it is a good idea to go and line up now as there will be a queue. - I may also wish to purchase food or drink, purchase merchandise or take a photo in the foyer. - I can also stay in my seat in the auditorium if I would prefer.
+- If I need to go to the toilet, it is a good idea to go and line up now as there will be a queue. - I may also wish to purchase food, drink or merchandise, or take a photo in the foyer. - I can also stay in my seat in the auditorium if I would prefer.

-A repeated bell sound will play throughout the foyer when Act 2 is about to start, so I'll know when the show is about to recommence.
-The orchestra will again start to play loud music and the lights in the auditorium will be turned off once again.
+Staff may approach me in the foyer when Act 2 is about to start, so I'll know when the show is about to recommence.
+The orchestra will again start to play loud music and the lights in the auditorium may be dimmed slightly.

-WATCHING ACT 2 (AND PRODUCTION EFFECTS)
+STEP NINE WATCHING ACT 2 (AND PRODUCTION EFFECTS)